Sciss/Serial/README.md

 There are serializers included for the standard primitive types and common extensions such as `Option`, `Either`, `Tuple2`, `List` etc.

+## RefMapIn, RefMapOut

+These are helper classes that can be used to implement serialization for open-ended type hierarchies, typically involving `Product` types (such as case classes).
+They use an initial `Char` element to distinguish between multiple types, such as primitives, composites (options, sequences), and products.
+Traditionally, products are serialized using their "name", derived from `productPrefix` and a default package, but they can also be implemented using an `Int` typeId registry.

 ## Transactional provision

 The library is mainly used in conjunction with the [Lucre](https://github.com/Sciss/Lucre) framework, where